-But, similar to the Hudud, few people convicted of these offenses were actually executed. thousands of petty offenders to death was not the intention of the law in Britain nor its colonies.
+But, similar to the hudud, few people convicted of these offenses were actually executed.
+Putting thousands of petty offenders to death was not the intention of the law in Britain or its colonies.
 Scaring people into not breaking the law was.
-Inevitably, judges and procedural juries would find loopholes reduce to punishment, such as purposely undervaluing stolen goods to drop the crime from grand larceny (punishable by death) to petty larceny (punishable by flogging).
+Inevitably, judges and juries would find procedural loopholes to reduce the punishment, such as purposely undervaluing stolen goods to drop the crime from grand larceny (punishable by death) to petty larceny (punishable by flogging).